 Travel sandals don’t always have to be expensive.
 In fact, they can be pretty budget-friendly AND remain good quality, too.
-Enter the Sanuk Beer Cozy 2 Flip-flops, our choice for the best cheap travel sandals of the year.
+Enter the Chaco Lowdown Flip-Flops, our choice for the best cheap travel sandals of the year.

-Made for casual comfort (as the name implies!), the foot beds of the Sanuk Beer Cozy 2 Flip-flops feel like pillows, but are made from real yoga mats.
+Made for casual comfort (as the name implies!), the foot beds of the Chaco Lowdown Flip-Flops feel like pillows, but are made from real yoga mats.
 Your foot will feel like it’s perpetually treading on matting as you explore a new place, which sounds pretty great to us.